rsundqvist/CopyPasta/README.md

 Commonly used phrases can be saved using the Pasta Editor ***(Ctrl-G)***, then exported ***(RMB -> Export)*** and shared.
 Pasta items can be categorized using tags.
 Tags are automatically converted to lower case, and any leading or trailing whitespace will be removed.

 From the File view, feedback may be added directly ***(Ctrl+F)*** with a reference to the file and caret position.
 Alternatively, a Pasta item may be selected from the list and inserted directly ***(Ctrl+Q)*** in an appropriate location.
 If there is a %FILE:\<filename\>% tag present, the program will automatically insert the pasta there.
-If not, it will be appended at the end.
+If not, it will be appended at the end or above the %FOOTER% tag.

 ### 4. Export the feedback